hanabi/hanabi.github.io/Reference.md

 ### The Free Choice Finesse

-* This convention applies to any variant with a *Rainbow* suit or a dual-color suit.
+* This convention applies to any variant with a rainbow (touched by all colors) suit or a dual-color suit.
 * When performing a *Prompt* by touching a sole rainbow card, the player doing the clue may have a free choice between multiple colors.
 In other words, there may exist multiple colors that will ONLY touch the rainbow card.
 * If a player has a free choice to choose the color that matches the intended *Prompt* target but instead deliberately chooses a different color, this signals that it is actually a *Finesse* instead of a *Prompt*.
 * For example, on the first turn of a 3-player game: